GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#ancillary}
 ## Ancillary datasets

-Data which enhance processing and utilization of remote sensing instrument data.
-Ancillary datasets are used to assist in the analysis and classification of e.g. [ARD](#ard) by providing supporting data on conditions at the time of satellite data aquisition, such as aerosol and water vapour concentrations.
+Data which enhance processing and utilisation of remote sensing instrument data.
+Ancillary datasets are used to assist in the analysis and classification of e.g. [ARD](#ard) by providing supporting data on conditions at the time of satellite data acquisition, such as aerosol and water vapour concentrations.

 {#aws}
 ## Amazon Web Services (AWS)